-Dymondia silver carpet (Dymondia margaretae) is a delightfully dense, drought tolerant, 1-2” high, spreading ground cover perfect for most sunny water-wise gardens.
+Dymondia silver carpet (Dymondia margaretae) is a delightfully dense, drought tolerant, 1 to 2 inches (2.5-5 cm.) high, spreading groundcover perfect for most sunny water-wise gardens.
 If you’re looking for something attractive in your landscape, you may want to consider growing this plant.
-Read on to learn more and take advantage of this versatile ground cover.
+Read on to learn more and take advantage of this versatile groundcover.

 About Dymondia Silver Carpet

 Dymondia has gray green leaves with fuzzy white undersides that curl up on the edges.
 The overall effect of dymondia groundcover is variegated when close up or a soft gray green from a distance.
 Dymondia is slow growing but will spread a bit faster with regular irrigation.
 It will crowd out most weeds over time.
 In summertime, its yellow daisy flowers brighten up the landscape.
 Dymondia silver carpet withstands a little foot traffic and is deer resistant.
 It is perfect between steppingstones and in rock gardens.
 Some people have even been known to use the plant as a lawn substitute.
 It also performs well on the coast.

 Planting dymondia in boggy, poor draining soil is a bad idea.
 Dymondia groundcover is also susceptible to gophers.
 Use gopher baskets and improve your soil drainage with compost or pumice before you install dymondia.
 Proper care of dymondia is easy.

 - Water it regularly the first year.
 Don’t overwater in subsequent years.